 What file size?

 To avoid unnecessary time and frustration when uploading files, be sure that you have an appropriate file size (Mb) and file type (.jpg).
-However, if you're files appear too small when they are uploaded our upload software will warn you, because the resulting prints may look 'fuzzy'.
-Files should be 8-bit, RGB, JPEG format only
+However, if your files appear too small when they are uploaded our upload software will warn you, because the resulting prints may look 'fuzzy'.
+For the technically minded files should be 8-bit, RGB, JPEG format only - don't worry: most user-friendly software saves in this format and if there is an obvious problem with file size we'll give you a ring!
+Equally file can be just too big: files sizes over 50Mb are seldom required nor improve print quality.

-Use this chart to check your file sizes, when they are opened up in your own computer's software.
+Use this chart to check your file sizes, when they are opened up in your own computer's software by checking 'Properties' on a PC.
 NB The desktop image icon will appear much smaller so do check with the file opened up!

 PHOTO PRINTS UP TO 8X12